 “If you are going to use a high volume acquisition channel like Facebook to generate leads, make sure you have automated systems in place to qualify and score your prospects as they come in.
 Because channels such as Facebook drive higher volume, they also drive a lot more unqualified leads.
 Setting up systems to score these users properly will allow you to drive better efficiency in the short and long term.”

-Developing an SaaS marketing strategy is no easy task, and it’s something that will need continual monitoring and adjustment overtime.
-As we discussed above (and as our experts pointed out), it’s important to conduct thorough market research, to understand your audience, and using high-quality content to attract and engage leads.
+Developing a SaaS marketing strategy is no easy task, and it’s something that will need continual monitoring and adjustment over time.
+As we discussed above (and as our experts pointed out), it’s important to conduct thorough market research, understand your audience, and use high-quality content to attract and engage leads.

 And, as the experts at Disruptive Digital stressed, it’s important to evaluate the quality of the leads coming to you from your marketing campaigns.
 Lead scoring can not only help your sales team identify hot, high-value prospects, but it can also ensure that your campaigns are drawing in the right people.
 This is crucial to ensuring that your marketing campaigns stay centered, focused, and effective long-term.

 Ready to assess the quality of the prospects coming in from your SaaS marketing strategy and campaigns?
 Get started with Breadcrumbs for free!